fdschneider/oldwebsite/blog/_posts/2014-01-27-Edge_question.md

 ## The world is *sooo* complex

 I believe a scientific task for the decades to come is how we implement life's complexity into our perception of nature.
 It's an epistemological question.
-We know today that there are no simple answers to complex problems, as (Gavin Schmidt)[http://www.edge.org/response-detail/25484], climatologist at NASAs Goddard Institute, points out in his answer to the Edge Question.
+We know today that there are no simple answers to complex problems, [**Gavin Schmidt**](http://www.edge.org/response-detail/25484), climatologist at NASAs Goddard Institute, points out in his answer to the Edge Question.
 We will never be able to resolve reality to a complicated machinery of dynamicaly interacting gears.
 There is no hope for science in absolute reductionism.
 Instead science must be percieved as a "method for producing incrementally more useful approximations to reality, not a path to absolute truth".

 If searching for a general principle for living systems, it is not to be found in the numbers itself.
 It is to be found in structures and rules.
-A fact that (Gary Marcus)[http://www.edge.org/response-detail/25512] highlights in his critique of the Big Data paradigm.
+A fact that [**Gary Marcus**](http://www.edge.org/response-detail/25512) highlights in his critique of the Big Data paradigm.
 Multivariate datasets, will never tell us something beyond simple correlation.
 They won't clarify cause and consequence.
 Big Data will help us to find evidence for well formulated mechanisms, yes, but we still have to figure these out first.